TaxFairness/TaxFairness/README.md

 3. Assorted "raw data" files that hav been processed to produce the files in the **DefinitiveData** folder

+## Convert from PDF to Excel

+* https://www.ilovepdf.com/ works on Town Budget

+* Rich used [https://onlineocr.net](https://onlineocr.net) to convert it to a text file that could be imported into a spreadsheet.
+* PDF OCR X Enterprise Edition and a bunch of regexes to produce the Town Assessment-from PDF-12Oct2021.xlsx spreadsheet.

 ## Why use a database?